gkondas/gkondas.github.io/_pages/about.md

 Email: `gkondas (at) umich (dot) edu`

-Updates
+News
 ===
-- **6/20/24**: Started as a full-time research assistant with Jenna Wiens's MLD3 group at Michigan
+- **6/20/24**: Started as a full time research assistant with Jenna Wiens's MLD3 group at Michigan
 - **5/4/24**: Graduated with a B.S. in Computer Science and minor in Physics from Michigan with distinction
 - **6/22/23**: Started as a undergraduate research assistant with Jenna Wiens's MLD3 group at Michigan